2024 Open Enrollment

 Changes you make during this year’s open enrollment will be effective January 1, 2024.

 Plan changes are allowed only during the open enrollment period.
 Coverage-level changes are allowed at other times of the year only if you experience a qualifying life event, such as getting married or divorced, having or adopting a child, or your spouse losing coverage under his or her own plan, but you must make the changes within 60 days of experiencing the qualifying life event.
 So it’s important to think carefully about your choices and make sure you select the right plans for your needs.

-There are no plan design changes for 2021!
-Review your 2021 Enrollment Guide for an overview of you coverage options.
+There are no plan design changes for 2024!
+Review your Review your 2024 Open Enrollment Guide for an overview of your coverage options.

 Save Money at a Family Wellness Center!

 The Teamsters Local 14 Family Wellness Centers, located in Northwest Las Vegas and Henderson, offer convenient and comprehensive primary and acute health and wellness services delivered by experienced physicians and advanced practice providers (e.g., physician assistants and registered nurses) at no cost to you!
 Services are available to PPO plan participants and their covered dependents.
 HMO plan participants also can take advantage of the centers at no cost.
 Visit the Family Wellness Center website for details.